Campaign of the Month: February 2022

 Jack asked me what was going on and I told him everything.
 He listened patiently and whistled when I got to my recent encounter with The Pack.

-“Damn, man,” he exclaimed, “You are fucking lucky Gypsy didn’t rip your throat out with her teeth.
+“Damn, man,” he exclaimed, “You are fucking lucky Callisto didn’t rip your throat out with her teeth.
 She does not like it when people intrude on her territory and start a fight.”

 “Um.
 Yeah.
 I, uh got that message from her loud and clear,” I replied.
 “She told me the only reason she didn’t kill us was because she knows we are friends.”